 Rep. Valencia Stovall is proud native of Southeast Atlanta and has a passion for economic development and education reform.
 She was first elected in 2012 and has a strong diverse background in finance, retail operations, business development, and now public policy.
 She currently serves as Vice-Chair of the House Education Sub-committee on Early Learning & K-12, Commissioner on Georgia Literacy Commission, Commissioner on Georgia Education Reform Commission and Georgia Council For The Arts, member of 5 House committees including, Education, Vice-Chair Medical Cannabis Working Group, Small Business Development, Economic Development & Tourism, and Interstate Cooperation.
 In the community she is the Treasurer of Clayton State Univ.
 Dean of Arts & Science Advisory Committee, member of PTSAs & PTO, former member of Georgia Quality Rated Advisory Committee and Clayton County Public Schools CTAE Advisory Committee and is a 2015 Henry Toll Fellow.

 Rep. Stovall was also recognized in 2016 by the National Council of State Legislatures as a Woman in Politics Making A Difference.
 She was appointed in 2017 by House Speaker David Ralston to serve on the National Conference of State Legislatures (NCSL) Education Committee which is the greatest national appointment of her public service career.
 She is the only House Democrat appointed to Joint Study Committee on the Establishment of a Leadership Academy.
-She will Chair House Special Sub-committee on School Redesign as the members travel around the state to engage stakeholders.
+She was selected as Chair of House Education Special Sub-committee on School Redesign which traveled around the state to engage stakeholders on their views on what changes are needed.